-Riders Note: Be mindful of wildlife this region has a lot of Dear and Moose.
+Riders Note: Be mindful of wildlife this region has a lot of deer and moose.

 Stay on Rt.
-16 North until you reach Gorham NH (Rt.
+16 North until you reach Gorham, NH.
+(Rt.
 16/Rt.
-2 West will continue off to the left) we will be taking a Right onto Rt.
+2 West will continue off to the left) We will be taking a Right onto Rt.
 2 East and following that to Rt.
 113 South.
 Rt.
-113 is very much like Bear Notch Rd.
-This is a nice flat winding road running through dense forest with a river running along the roadside, nice road to find a place to pull off and take in the views or jump in the river to cool down if needed.
+113 is very much like Bear Notch Road.
+This is a nice, flat, winding road running through dense forest with a river running along the roadside.
+Very nice road to find a place to pull off and take in the views or jump in the river to cool down if needed.

 We will stay on Rt.
 113 as it crosses over into Western Maine.